5 Benefits to Performing a Quantitative Schedule Risk Analysis

-The initial risk assessment provides a good list of high risk schedule areas.
-Once identified the process forces the project team to think ahead and develop mitigation plans to be monitored on an ongoing basis.
-The model also provides a platform which the planner can use to analyze the impact of the mitigation plans and execution changes in the future.
+The initial risk assessment provides a good list of high-risk schedule areas.
+Once identified, the process forces the project team to think ahead and develop mitigation plans to be monitored on an ongoing basis.
+The model also provides a platform that the planner can use to analyze the impact of the mitigation plans and execution changes in the future.

 4. Ongoing Risk Management

 The time spent on building a good schedule risk model typically augments the existing project risk management plan.
-Building in periodic schedule risk reviews help the team continue to be involved in the risk management process and provides continued assessment of the overall confidence level in project success.
+Building in periodic schedule risk reviews helps the team continue to be involved in the risk management process and provides a continued assessment of the overall confidence level in project success.